ehuskovic/github-user-explorer/README.md

 #ARCHITECTURE
 regarding architecture of the project.
 I  should have done the logic part of the code in App.js component instead of Test.js component.
 And of course I should have rename Test.js component to some another name for example User.js so it is more descriptional for its functionality.
+Also, I should take more time and do entirely responsive web application, but I did not focus on styling that much.
+I focused more on functionalities.